Message from the Academic Dean High School Profile

 Moving beyond the classical world of Greece and Rome, this class examines the literature of the Medieval world, from the quasi-Christian Beowulf and the explicitly Christian Song of Roland, through the great works of the Renaissance as embodied in Dante, to “the Bard” himself, William Shakespeare.
 This class also involves a review of the fundamentals of English Grammar.
 Class Text(s): Beowulf; Song of Roland; Divine Comedy, Dante; Canterbury Tales, Chaucer; MacBeth, William Shakespeare; Warriner’s Grammar and Composition, Liberty Edition

 Beginning where the Medieval and Renaissance Literature class concluded, this class studies the great and worthwhile literature of the world since the appearance of Protestantism.
-Cervantes, Molière, Dostoevsky, Tolstoi, and Goethe are a few of the authors examined.
-The class makes use of a sizable anthology that allows for selections of a range of works to be presented.
+Hamlet, Tale of Two Cities, Mansfield Park and Crime & Punishment are a few of the works examined.
+The class will also study poetry and several short stories.
 This class complements the Modern History class that is taught at the same time.
-Class Text(s): Norton Anthology of World Literature, Volume 2, 6th Edition

 An understanding of the best literature of our own home is certainly a great part of the study of literature in general.
-The class makes use of a sizable anthology that allows for selections of a range of works to be presented, from Nathaniel Hawthorne to Henry Adams.
+The Scarlet Letter, My Antonia, The Great Gatspy and Hannah Coulter are a few of the works examined.
+The class will also study poetry and several short stories.
 This course is also presented simultaneously with the American History & Government class.
-Class Text(s): Concise Anthology of American Literature, 4th Edition

 Historia vero testis temporum, lux veritatis, vita memoriae, magistra vitae, nuntia vetustatis.